 - 1. Articulating the purpose of the third-party/vendor risk management policy - 2.
 Identifying the users of the policy as well as process stakeholders - 3.
 Determining the best tone and language to create your policy - 4.
-Learning about the recommended content and information flow of a third-party/ vendor risk management policy - 5.
-Deciding on the specific content you'll need to create an effective policy for your organization - 6.
-Aligning your policy with best practices and the third-party risk management lifecycle - 7.
+Learning about the recommended content and information flow of a third-party/vendor risk management policy - Deciding on the specific content you'll need to create an effective policy for your organization - 6.
+Aligning your policy with regulatory expectations (if you're in a regulated industry) - 7.
 Determining how you can leverage the third-party/vendor risk management policy template to get the best results